dheero/OBF.github.io/wiki/BOSC_2015_Schedule.md

 ### Posters

-If the speaker also gave a talk, any poster link will be above (posters 1 to 29).
+If the speaker also has a talk, the poster link will be above (posters 1 to 29).
 This table lists poster-only presentations.

 | Poster | Title                                                                                                  | Presenter              |
 |--------|--------------------------------------------------------------------------------------------------------|------------------------|